braathwaate/stratego/README.md

 The AI algorithm is the usual minimax with alpha-beta pruning.
 Iterative deepening and heuristic history is used for move ordering to increase pruning success.
+Killer move is used for efficiency.
+Quiescent Search and First Move Weighing are used to reduce to reduce the horizon effect.
+Move generation abides by the Two-Square and More-Squares rules.

 The search time is adjustable with the Settings menu.
 At the default depth (1 tick)
-it completes within a fraction of a second usally completing about 6 ply depending on the speed of the desktop.
+it completes within a fraction of a second usally completing about 4-6 ply depending on the speed of the desktop.

 The evaluation function is based on material gained versus lost as well as opponent piece rank discovery.